-F. Working Conditions
+G. Working Conditions

-1. Working Conditions.
-The Parties agree that unit member working conditions, shall be consistent with (1) California law and local County orders (including SB 98, SB 820, and any other subsequently adopted state law or order), (2) the applicable Instructional Model (Distance, Partial In-person, or Full In-Person), and (3) this MOU.
+- 1. Working Conditions.
+The Parties agree that unit member working conditions, shall be consistent with (1.)
+California law and local County orders and any other subsequently adopted state law or order) and (2.) this MOU. - 2.
+Bargaining unit members who do not report to work when directed, and who do not have applicable leave available, shall be in docked pay status.